 Transportation and transit play a critical role in economic development as they connect people with jobs and customers with goods and service providers.
 Access to markets and workers are vital components to the success of a business.
+Planning for investment in the local freight network can support economic development within the community and the region by increasing the operational efficiency of goods movement.
 In this respect, businesses need to be located in areas that allow easy flow of goods, employees, and customers.
 For example, retail establishments depend on roadways and parking for customer access while warehousing operations may depend on access to rail lines and interstate highways.
 The adequacy of existing transportation systems and the impact of future development on the existing systems should be taken into consideration when planning for economic development.